aws-user-group-nz/handbook/rules.md

 ### 2.0 Registered Office

-2.1 The Registered Office of the Society is [street address].
+2.1 The Registered Office of the Society is 7 Baxters Rise, Aotea, Porirua 5024.

 ### 3.0 Purposes of Society